top of page

 Hunt's suite in the Surrey jail is jiving with visitors

 H: Lord Byron!
-My best friend!
-What excellent timing! (with something of malice) - How often I have turned my head round to the door, hoping that the knock might be yours - Fletcher not with you?
-You'll have to pour your own, my Lord!
+My best friend - what excellent timing (with something of malice) - How often I have turned my head round to the door, hoping that the knock might be yours (shakes hand) - Fletcher not with you?
+You'll have to pour your own, my Lord - heh

-B(disgusted by the lack of formality, but carries on sympathetically): Hunt - how very good to see you looking so well - I say, is that a badminton court? and a billiards table?
+B(disgusted by the lack of formality, but carries on sympathetically): Hunt - Mr. Lamb - how very good to see you both looking so well - I say, is that a badminton court? and a billiards table?
 Do I smell fresh geraniums?

 H: All of the above my dear Byron - all of the above! - I am as pandered to as if I were an about-to-be-decapitated French queen

-B: By the Pharaoh's feet!
-I feel a fool - being unfamiliar with the penal code - for I have sent you a large trunk of gentlemen's necessities!
-Is that an original Shakespeare folio?
+B: By the Pharoh's feet!
+I feel a fool - being unfamiliar with the penal code - for I have sent you a large trunk of gentlemen's necessities - Is that an original Shakespeare folio?

 CL: Oh - that - yes - I made the same mistake as yourself Lord Bryon - if you'll permit me (B is again astounded by the lack of formality in the prison system) - I, too, was taken aback by the décor - for it is something not found outside a fairy tale